-- To endorse candidates for State Senate and House
+- Endorse candidates for State Senate and House

-- Elect Delegates to Congressional and State Conventions
+- Elect delegates to their Congressional District and State Conventions

 Sample Convention Agenda

-This is a sample agenda for a Organizing Unit Convention with explanations of each event.
+This is a sample agenda for an Organizing Unit Convention with explanations of each event.
 Your convention’s agenda may look different depending on what it needs to accomplish.